Autoclaved aerated concrete: History

-House construction site using AAC (Ytong) blocks in Ablis, France.
+House construction site using AAC blocks in Ablis, France.

-Residential house constructed of AAC (Siporex) blocks in Kuopio, Finland.
+Residential house constructed of AAC blocks in Kuopio, Finland.

 AAC was first created in the mid-1920s by the Swedish architect and inventor Johan Axel Eriksson (1888–1961), along with Henrik Kreüger at the Royal Institute of Technology.
 The process was patented in 1924.
-In 1929, production started in Sweden in the city of Yxhult as "Yxhults Ånghärdade Gasbetong", which later became the world's first registered brand of building materials: Ytong.
-Another brand, "Siporex", was established in Sweden in 1939.
+In 1929, production started in Sweden in the city of Yxhult as "Yxhults Ånghärdade Gasbetong" which roughly translates to "steam hardened concrete", and later became the world's first registered building material brand: Ytong.
+Another brand, Siporex, was established in Sweden in 1939.
 This was followed by the establishment of another cellular concrete brand, Hebel, which opened their first plant in Memmingen, Germany, in 1943.
-Following a mid-20th century boom, demand declined in Western Europe, and no new plants were constructed after the 1990s.

 Ytong AAC was originally produced in Sweden using alum shale, which contained combustible carbon beneficial to the production process.
-However, these deposits were found to contain natural uranium, which presented a hazard as it decayed over time and accumulated as radon gas.
-This problem was brought up in 1972 by the Swedish Radiation Safety Authority, and by 1975, Ytong abandoned alum shale in favor of a combination of quartz sand, calcined gypsum, lime (mineral), cement, water, and aluminium powder.
+However, these deposits were found to contain natural uranium, which presented a hazard as it underwent radioactive decay over time that accumulated as radon gas.
+In 1972 this problem was raised by the Swedish Radiation Safety Authority, and by 1975 Ytong had started using a new formulation that did not use alum shale.

-In 1978, Siporex Sweden opened a Siporex Factory in Saudi Arabia, establishing the Lightweight Construction Company (LCC), supplying Gulf Cooperation Council countries with aerated blocks and panels.
+In 1978, Siporex Sweden opened a factory in Saudi Arabia, establishing the Lightweight Construction Company (LCC), supplying Gulf Cooperation Council countries with aerated blocks and panels.
 Since 1980, there has been a worldwide increase in the use of AAC materials.
-New production plants are being built in Australia, Bahrain, China, Eastern Europe, India, and the United States.
 The use of AAC has expanded globally, particularly in regions experiencing rapid urban development.

 AAC Blocks were introduced in India in the early 1990s.
 One of the first manufacturers in the country was Biltech Building Elements Limited, which began AAC production in 1993 at its Palwal, Haryana facility.
-In 2017, Biltech acquired the AAC manufacturing units of Siporex India, becoming the exclusive manufacturer and owner of the Siporex brand in the country.
+In 2017, Biltech acquired the AAC manufacturing units of Siporex India.

-Today, the manufacturing of autoclaved aerated concrete (AAC) is centered in Europe and Asia, with some limited production facilities in the Americas, and one known plant in Egypt.
+Today, the manufacturing of autoclaved aerated concrete (AAC) is centred in Europe and Asia, with some limited production facilities in the Americas, and at least one plant in Egypt.
 While growth in the European market has slowed, AAC production in parts of Asia has expanded, particularly in response to urban development demands.
 As of 2025, China remains the world's largest autoclaved aerated concrete market, hosting over 2,000 manufacturing plants and producing approximately 190 million cubic meters of AAC annually.

 Residential house constructed at the Finnish Seinäjoki Housing Fair in 2016 using AAC blocks.

 AAC blocks on a residential house construction site in Russia.